Hugh Everett III

-Discouraged by the scorn of other physicists for MWI, Everett ended his physics career after completing his PhD.
-Afterwards, he developed the use of generalized Lagrange multipliers for operations research and applied this commercially as a defense analyst and a consultant.
-In poor health later in life, he died at the age of 51 in 1982.
-He is the father of musician Mark Oliver Everett.
+Hugh Everett III (/ˈɛvərɪt/; November 11, 1930 – July 19, 1982) was an American physicist who proposed the relative state interpretation of quantum mechanics.
+This influential approach later became the basis of the many-worlds interpretation (MWI).
+Everett's theory dropped the wave function collapse postulate of quantum measurement theory, incorporating the observer in the same quantum state as the observation result.
+The quantum statistic becomes a measure of the branching of the universal wave function.
+Everett also helped found small companies specializing in contracts with the US government.

-Although largely disregarded until near the end of Everett's lifetime, the MWI received more credibility with the discovery of quantum decoherence in the 1970s and has received increased attention in recent decades, becoming one of the mainstream interpretations of quantum mechanics alongside Copenhagen, pilot wave theories, and consistent histories.
+Although largely disregarded until near the end of his life, Everett's work received more credibility with the discovery of quantum decoherence in the 1970s and has received increased attention in recent decades, with MWI becoming one of the important interpretations of quantum mechanics.

 Early life and education

 Hugh Everett III was born in 1930 and raised in the Washington, D.C. area.
-Everett's parents separated when he was young.
-Initially raised by his mother (Katherine Lucille Everett née Kennedy), he was raised by his father (Hugh Everett Jr) and stepmother (Sarah Everett née Thrift) from the age of seven.
+His parents separated when he was young.
+Initially raised by his mother (Katherine Lucille Everett, née Kennedy), he was raised by his father (Hugh Everett, Jr.) and stepmother (Sarah Everett, née Thrift) from the age of seven.

-At the age of twelve he wrote a letter to Albert Einstein asking him whether that which maintained the universe was something random or unifying.
+At age 12, Everett wrote a letter to Albert Einstein asking him whether that which maintained the universe was something random or unifying.
 Einstein responded as follows:

 Everett won a half scholarship to St. John's College High School in Washington, D.C.
 From there, he moved to the nearby Catholic University of America to study chemical engineering as an undergraduate.
-While there, he read about Dianetics in Astounding Science Fiction.
-Although he never exhibited any interest in Scientology (as Dianetics became), he did retain a distrust of conventional medicine throughout his life.
+There, he read about Dianetics in Astounding Science Fiction.
+Although he never exhibited interest in Scientology (which Dianetics became), he retained a distrust of conventional medicine throughout his life.

-During World War II his father was away fighting in Europe as a lieutenant colonel on the general staff.
-After World War II, Everett's father was stationed in West Germany, and Hugh joined him, during 1949, taking a year out from his undergraduate studies.
+During World War II, Everett's father was fighting in Europe as a lieutenant colonel on the general staff.
+After the war, Everett's father was stationed in West Germany, and Everett joined him in 1949, taking a year off from his undergraduate studies.
 Father and son were both keen photographers and took hundreds of pictures of West Germany being rebuilt.
 Reflecting their technical interests, the pictures were "almost devoid of people".

 Everett graduated from the Catholic University of America in 1953 with a degree in chemical engineering, although he had completed sufficient courses for a mathematics degree as well.